Pedestrian Car Accidents in New York

 Consulting with a seasoned pedestrian car accident attorney in New York is critical for understanding legal rights and navigating the compensation process effectively.
 Note that if a loved one was killed in a pedestrian car accident, their personal representative has the right to pursue a wrongful death action against the responsible party.

-• $9,500,000.00 pre-trial settlement for victim of pedestrian car accident who suffered amputation.
+Pedestrian Car Accident Verdicts and Settlements- $9,500,000.00 pre-trial settlement for victim of pedestrian car accident who suffered amputation.
 On January 15, 2015, Antonio Diaz-Cortez, a meat packer, was hit by a New York City Transit Authority bus driven by Ramon Intriago while crossing Kings Highway in Brooklyn.
 Diaz-Cortez suffered injuries to his right leg, back, pelvis, and shoulder.
 He sued Intriago and the Transit Authority, alleging negligence and failure to properly train Intriago.
 Diaz-Cortez claimed he had the right of way with the walk signal, citing New York Vehicle and Traffic Law.
 Defense argued Diaz-Cortez crossed against the pedestrian light and walked into the bus.
 Physical evidence suggested Diaz-Cortez was outside the crosswalk when hit.
 Diaz-Cortez was hospitalized for 47 days with multiple severe injuries including fractures to his leg, pelvis, clavicle, and scapula, as well as hip dislocation and herniation.
 In May 2022, a pretrial settlement was reached, with the Transit Authority agreeing to pay $9.5 million to Diaz-Cortez, covering both itself and Intriago.

-• $8,500,000.00 settlement paid to victim’s estate for fatal pedestrian/bus accident.
+- $8,500,000.00 settlement paid to victim’s estate for fatal pedestrian/bus accident.
 On November 25, 2015, Rukhsana Khan, a seamstress, was fatally struck by a transit bus on the median of Ocean Avenue in Brooklyn.
 Her husband, Fayaz Khan, sued the bus driver, MTA Bus Co., and the Metropolitan Transportation Authority (MTA), alleging negligence.
 The lawsuit claimed Kozlenko was speeding and that the defendants were vicariously liable.
 Plaintiffs argued the bus drifted onto the median, supported by surveillance footage and expert analysis.
 Defense contended Khan was far from the nearest crosswalk when hit.
 Khan sustained severe injuries including skull fracture, rib fractures, and collapsed lungs, dying within an hour of the accident.
 Survived by her husband, a 24-year-old daughter, and five minor children, Khan was the family's primary earner and emotional support.
 Her estate sought damages for funeral costs, loss of earnings, and children's loss of parental guidance.
 The pretrial settlement amounted to $8.5 million, paid by the MTA.
 The settlement reflected compensation for economic losses and the emotional toll on Khan's family, recognizing her crucial role as provider and emotional anchor.

-• 4,900,000.00 settlement for victim of pedestrian car accident who suffered injuries to back and knee.
+- $4,900,000.00 settlement for victim of pedestrian car accident who suffered injuries to back and knee.
 May 20, 2019.
 On the evening of September 11, 2014, Guadalupe Hernandez, a 62-year-old unemployed woman, was hit by a vehicle driven by Eric Gordon at the intersection of East 219th Street and Carpenter Avenue in the Bronx.
 Hernandez claimed injuries to her back, knee, and neck, suing Gordon and Cablevision Systems New York City Corp. for negligence.
 She alleged Gordon ignored a stop sign, supported by video evidence.
 Defense argued Hernandez ran into Gordon's vehicle.
 Hernandez suffered injuries including tears in her knee's meniscus, herniated discs in her spine, and subsequent surgeries.
 She underwent arthroscopic knee surgery in July 2015 and cervical spine fusion in May 2017.
 Treatment included epidural injections and physical therapy.
 Hernandez claimed lasting pain, limited mobility, and reliance on a cane for three years, affecting her ability to perform household chores.
 She sought $1.6 million for future medical expenses and unspecified damages for pain and suffering.
 Defense claimed Hernandez's injuries were pre-existing degenerative conditions.
 A pretrial settlement was reached, with the defendants' insurers agreeing to pay $4.9 million, comprising $3 million from the primary insurer and $1.9 million from the excess insurer.

-• $6,500,000 verdict for a 51-year-old Queens pedestrian who was hit by a truck.
+- $6,500,000 verdict for a 51-year-old Queens pedestrian who was hit by a truck.
 The plaintiff sustained injuries when the defendants' truck hit him from behind while he was crossing a crosswalk in the Meatpacking District on his way to work.
 He suffered a concussion, along with tears to his right shoulder and right elbow.
 Recovery from these injuries took a year.
 However, the plaintiff was also diagnosed with multiple herniations, leading to him undergoing a single-level cervical fusion and two-level lumbar fusion after conservative treatments proved ineffective.
 Following a 9-day trial, the jury ruled in favor of the plaintiff and awarded him $6,500,000 in damages.

 Pedestrian car accidents in New York can have devastating consequences for victims and their families.
 If you or a loved one has been involved in a pedestrian car accident, it is crucial to consult with an experienced pedestrian car accident attorney serving New York.
 At Stephen Bilkis & Associates, we understand the complexities of pedestrian car accident cases and are committed to fighting for the rights of our clients.
 We will assess your case, gather evidence, and navigate the legal process to help ensure you receive the compensation you deserve.
-Contact us at 1-800-NY-NY-LAW (1-800-696-9529) to schedule a free, no obligation consultation regarding your case.
+Contact us to schedule a free, no obligation consultation regarding your case.
 We represent clients in the following locations: Manhattan, Nassau County, Queens, Bronx, Brooklyn, Long Island, Staten Island, Suffolk County, and Westchester County.